nuxt-modules/snipcart/README.md

 ## Features

-- init snipcart properly
+- init snipcart easily
-- Specify the version you want to use
+- Easy customize any part of snipcart
-- Disable product behavior on demand
+- product utils to bind your custom fields based on snipcart documentation

 [📖 &nbsp;Read more](https://nuxt-snipcart.netlify.app/)